 - Contact that passport office to ascertain what payment methods will be accepted

 - Put your materials, including payment method, in a manila letter-sized envelope, address it to the correct office, write "Expedited" on the envelope, and send it.
 Depending on your schedule, consider paying for overnight service each way for peace of mind.

 - Take your envelope to the post office or a service center for an overnight delivery service like UPS or FedEx (note that 2:00 p.m. is sometimes the cutoff for dropping off material to be delivered overnight, and that some remote locations may not offer you overnight service)

 - Ask for two-way service.

 That's all there is to it!
 Sit back, relax, and wait for your passport to be sent out to you.

 Method #2: How to Really Rush Your Passport Application

-To get a passport rushed within two weeks, you must prove that you are leaving the country and need it fast -- your (paid for) itinerary from your travel agency or your airline eticket will work is perfect for proving this.
-The Department of State notes on its website that you will not be allowed to apply for a passport at your post office or through the mail if you are leaving the country within two weeks -- you must apply in person at a regional passport office.
+To get a passport rushed within two weeks, you must prove that you are leaving the country and need it fast.
+Your (paid for) itinerary from your travel agency or your airline e-ticket will work and is perfect for proving this.
+The Department of State notes on its website that you will not be allowed to apply for a passport at your post office or through the mail if you are leaving the country within two weeks—you must apply in person at a regional passport office.

 Here's how to rush passports if you're leaving within two weeks: